SonarQubeCommunity/sonar-forms-plsql-extractor/README.md

 java -jar /path/to/sonar-forms-plsql-extractor-1.0-jar-with-dependencies.jar:/path/to/frmdapi.jar -DinputDir=/dir/contains/forms -DoutputDir=/path/to/plsql
 ```

 The property 'formsExtensions' is optional.
 It's a comma-separated list of the extensions of Oracle Forms files.
 By default value is 'fmb,mmb,olb,pll'.
+The output directory, as set by the property outputDir, must exist and is not clean up.
+Generated files override existing ones.

 How to build
 ------------